marvinrusinek/angular-10-quiz-app/README.md

 - if wrong answer is picked before correct, it says "That's wrong" without saying what the correct options are
 - if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and then move to the next question (done)
+- Should QuestionComponent move into containers?
+Thinking about the architecture here...

 -----
 # Once navigation works,